 One way of introducing an observation selection effect in Hacking's example is by supposing that the gambler has to wait outside the room until a double six is rolled.
 Knowing that this is the setup, the gambler does obtain some reason upon entering the room and seeing the double six for thinking that there probably have been quite a few rolls already.
 This is a closer analogy to the fine-tuning case.
 The gambler can only observe certain outcomes-we can think of these as the "fine-tuned" ones-and upon observing a fine-tuned outcome he obtains reason to think that there have been several trials.
-Observing a double six would then be surprising on the hypothesis that there were only one roll, but it would be expected on the hypothesis that there were very many.
+Observing a double six would then be surprising on the hypothesis that there were very many.
 Moreover, a kind of explanation of why the gambler is seeing a double six is provided by pointing out that there were many rolls and the gambler would be let in to observe the outcome only upon getting a double six.